 For winter camping, it’s best to invest in a slightly thicker mattress than is required during the summer months.
 Keeping yourself elevated off the cold floor is key to keeping warm on your Welsh winter camping holiday.

 Consider this thick memory foam mattress that is fast to inflate and even has a built in pillow.
+Proper luxury!

 Don’t have access to a local pub for a warm meal?
 You’ll need to bring along a camping stove.
-Low pressures compromise the pressure in a standard screw-on gas canister, so a traditional liquid fuel stove is likely your best bet.
+Low pressures can compromise the pressure in a standard screw-on gas canister, so a traditional liquid fuel stove is likely your best bet.

 Once you’re satisfied you’ll be warm enough, you can focus on enjoying the Welsh countryside.
 To that end, winter wildlife is the heart and soul of camping in the cold, and Wales is home to some fantastic natural spectacles.